 “President Trump’s decision to issue a 60-day Jones Act waiver is just another step to mitigate the short-term disruptions to the oil market as the U.S. military continues meeting the objectives of Operation Epic Fury,” White House press secretary Karoline Leavitt said in a statementon X. “This action will allow vital resources like oil, natural gas, fertilizer, and coal to flow freely to U.S. ports for sixty days.”

-Under the waiver, foreign-flagged tankers and other vessels can participate in domestic coastwise trade, a market typically reserved for U.S.-built, -owned, and -crewed vessels under the century-old law.
+Under the waiver, foreign-flagged tankers and other vessels can participate in domestic coastwise trade, a market typically reserved for U.S.-built, -owned, and -crewed vessels under the rules of the Jones Act.
 The policy shift effectively opens U.S. coastal energy transportation to international operators through mid-May.

 The American Maritime Partnership (AMP), an industry coalition, said it is "deeply concerned” about the waiver, stating it displaces U.S. workers and companies "unnecessarily."